 Cell Phone Use: What's the Big Deal?

-A recent report commissioned by Informate Mobile Intelligence found that Americans check social media accounts via their cell phone a staggering 17 times per day.
+A report commissioned by Informate Mobile Intelligence found that Americans check social media accounts via their cell phone a staggering 17 times per day.
 Even more troubling is the discovery that these same people spend an average of 4.7 hours per day, almost 1/3 of their waking time, on their phones.
 Before you say that this is a problem for young people only, consider the fact that the highest average usage was found to be between the ages of 25 and 54.

 You might be wondering, “Why is this a big deal?” or “What does this have to do with my recovery?”
 Well, we have already recognized that establishing personal relationships can make or break one’s commitment to sobriety.
 Cell phone communication, however, does not count.